 Addiction is a medical condition

 Sometimes people talk about addiction in a way that makes it seem like a moral failure—like people who struggle with addiction are “selfish” or “bad.”
 But addiction is actually a disorder of the brain.
-Addiction “hijacks” the reward pathways of your brain, making it physically more difficult to make healthy choices about your substance use.
+Addiction “hijacks” the reward pathways of your brain , making it physically more difficult to make healthy choices about your substance use.
 This means that addiction is a medical condition, just like heart disease or diabetes.
-It’s also a type of mental illness.
+It’s also a type of mental illness .

-The American Society of Addiction Medicine outlines five key signs that separate addiction from other types of substance use:
+Only a medical professional can diagnose addiction.
+But the American Society of Addiction Medicine outlines five key signs that separate addiction from other types of substance use:

 - You can’t stop using drugs or alcohol—at least not for long.
 You might try for a while, but you keep going back for more.

 - You experience intense cravings.
 When you’re not using drugs or alcohol, you’re thinking about using.
 You might be willing to do extreme or dangerous things to get drugs or alcohol.